Finding the Best Places to Retire Since 2006!

 Summers are hot and humid, and winters are mild.
 Summer temperatures are in the 80s and 90s, and winter temperatures are in the 40s, 50s and 60s.
 On average, the area receives 58 inches of rain per year, and the sun shines 225 days of the year.

 Retirement in Orange Beach does have some drawbacks.
 The area is susceptible to hurricanes, and although Hurricane Katrina in 2005 did not do much damage, Hurricane Ivan in 2004 caused significant destruction.
-Traffic congestion on roads leading to and from the beaches has gotten worse as the population has grown in the last several years.
+Traffic congestion on roads leading to and from the beaches has gotten worse as the population has grown over the last two decades.

 Recommended as a Retirement Spot?
 Yes | Is Alabama Tax-Friendly for Retirement?
 Yes